-Outcome: this would be counted as one non-admitted patient service event and the multiple health care provider indicator would indicate that direct care was not provided by multiple health care providers.
-This is because there were only two health care providers involved in delivering the one non-admitted patient service event.
+Outcome: this would be counted as one non-admitted patient service event and the multiple healthcare provider indicator would indicate that direct care was not provided by multiple healthcare providers.
+This is because there were only two healthcare providers involved in delivering the one non-admitted patient service event.

-A patient attends a falls and mobility clinic and is seen sequentially by a clinical nurse specialist, a physiotherapist, and a geriatrician.
-On the same day three other patients attend the clinic and see the same three health care providers.
-Once all four patients have been seen, the health care providers have a case conference meeting to discuss each of the patients and treatment plans.
+A patient attends a falls and mobility clinic and is seen sequentially by a CNS, a physiotherapist, and a geriatrician.
+On the same day three other patients attend the clinic and see the same three healthcare providers.
+Once all four patients have been seen, the healthcare providers have a case conference meeting to discuss each of the patients and treatment plans.
 The facility has determined that the clinic is most appropriately classified to 40.56 Falls prevention as nursing and allied health are the usual providers for the clinic.

 Outcome: each patient attending the clinic would be counted as a non-admitted patient service event.
-Each non-admitted patient discussed at the case conference may be counted as a non-admitted patient service event, providing the criteria in the MDCC definition were met (refer to section 2.12).
-The multiple health care provider indicator would indicate that direct care was provided by multiple health care providers for each non-admitted patient service event.
-This is because there were three or more health care providers from different specialties involved in delivering each non-admitted patient service event.
+Each non-admitted patient discussed at the case conference may be counted as a non-admitted patient service event, providing the criteria in the MDCC definition were met (refer to Section 2.12).
+The multiple healthcare provider indicator would indicate that direct care was provided by multiple healthcare providers for each non-admitted patient service event.
+This is because there were three or more healthcare providers from different specialties involved in delivering each non-admitted patient service event.